ngquhuanbl/Pathfinding_Visualization/README.md

 - Greedy Best First Search
 - A*
 ### Live-preview result
-After a finished virtualization, any change in the start/end location will result in the instant pathfinding result matched with the new location of the start/end location
+After finished virtualization, any change in the start/end location will result in the instant pathfinding result matched with the new location of the start/end location
 ![Live-preview result feature](src/assets/feature-live-preview.gif)
 ### Adjust animation speed
 Animation speed can be modified by using the speed slider.
 The speed change will be effective immediately (even if there's any running virtualization at the moment)